rcruz04/configure-ad/README.md

 </p>
   <h3>Attempt to log into Client-1 with one of the new accounts</h3>
 <p>
 Log in with one of the created users from the script.
-I used "Babe Kov" with the password "Password1" which is spesified in the script.
+I used "Babe Kov" with the password "Password1" which is specified in the script.
 </p>
 <br />